stuycs-gh-classrooms/09-nextcs-p01-brainy-bunch-gone-wild/README.md

     - ball bounces
     - restricts ball from moving out of canvas boundaries
 - Life Counter
+    - while life is not 0, keep playing the game
     - goes down when ball passes paddle *(y coord of ball >= paddle)*
     - when reach zero, game ends
 - A way to recover ball when it passes the paddle